SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ## debug.getprotos

-Returns all the functions defined in the provided function
+Returns all the functions defined in the provided function.

 ```luau
 function debug.getprotos<A1..., R1...>(func: (A1...) -> (R1...) | number): { (...any) -> (...any) }